jdesgats/lua-resty-mlcache/README.md

    to avoid the dog-pile effect on your database/backend (via [lua-resty-lock]).
 Values fetched via L3 will be set to the L2 cache for other workers to access.
+- **L4**: a *virtual* layer that signals the usage of stale data.
+This can happen when the L3 callback gracefully fails (by returning `nil, error`) *and* the expired value was still in the L2 dictionary.
+The usage of stale data is optional and disabled by default (see the [new](#new) function).
+It might be desirable to use stale data when the L3 callback encounters a timeout for instance: using stale data can be better than returning an error.
+  Note that the you can't rely on the stale value still being stored in the shared dictionary as it might be evicted at any time.

 # Table of Contents